kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Example HTTP requests and responses use the HTTP/2-style formatting from
 {{?RFC7540}}.

+This document uses the variable-length integer encoding from {{!I-D.draft-ietf-quic-transport-23}}.

 # The Priority HTTP Header Field

 The Priority HTTP header field can appear in requests and responses.
 A client